 First, don’t panic.
 Next, gather your information, take a deep breath, and get ready to do some quick thinking – and acting.

 Love them or hate them, deadlines are a part of life.
 As a freelance content marketing writer, consultant and marketing teacher, deadlines are as much a part of my life as a cup of strong coffee in the morning; in other words, I need them to survive.

 When you’re working with a group of people on a project, however, deadlines can be tricky to navigate.
 The larger the group, the more difficult it is to get everyone on the team to adhere to a schedule and meet deadlines.
 Even when the willingness is there, conflicting priorities, unexpected delays, and life events like someone coming down with the flu can derail the best project schedule and make deadlines impossible to meet.
-What then?

 Here’s a short primer on what to do when you see a deadline slipping on a critical project.
 Of course, your reaction to the problem may change depending on how critical the project is, your role on the team, and whether or not someone else can fill the gap and help meet the deadline.
-Only you can decide which of these methods will work for your project and team.
+Only you or your project manager can decide which of these methods will work for your project and team.

 5 Project Planning Tips to Help Teams Meet Deadlines